Chart Color Schemes

 Development

-AreaSearch analysis of ABS building approval numbers in Mount Barker shows approximately 12 residential properties granted approval per year over the past five financial years, totalling an estimated 63 homes.
-As of FY-26, 7 approvals have been recorded.
-This results in an average of 3.3 new residents per year for every home built between FY-21 and FY-25, indicating demand outpacing supply.
-New homes are being constructed at an average value of $293,000, which is below regional levels, suggesting more affordable housing options.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Mount Barker has recorded around 12 residential properties granted approval per year over the past five financial years ending June 30th, totalling an estimated 64 homes.
+So far in the financial year 2025-26 (FY-26), 11 approvals have been recorded.
+This results in an average of approximately 3.2 new residents per year for every home built over this period, indicating a significant demand outpacing supply.
+Consequently, this typically puts upward pressure on prices and increases competition among buyers.

 Frequently Asked Questions - Development